 - Postpartum hemorrhage

-Because Oxytocin is an antidiuretic, water intoxication can occur in the mother, causing injury to her and potential injury or death to the fetus.
+Furthermore, since Oxytocin is an antidiuretic, it can cause water intoxication in the mother, causing injury to her and potential injury or death to her baby.

 Compensation for both short- and long-term damages is recoverable in a birth injury lawsuit if you can prove a doctor or pharmacist’s negligence caused injury or death to mother or child.
-To prove negligence, you must establish the incorrect dose of medication was the direct cause of the injury.
-You must also establish there was a breach of protocol for preventing this error, or the error would have been preventable if the doctor followed the standard of care.
+According to our birth injury lawyers serving New York, successful cases show: